applabs-hq/flutter-technical-interview/README.md

 ### Out of Scope

 - Tests of any kind
-- Date picker UI (this can be hard coded to today NZST)
+- Date ranges
+- Currency code handling

 ### 1. API Integration